List of The Archers characters: Archer family and relations

 Grace Archer (Monica Grey and Ysanne Churchman) was Phil Archer's first wife and the first major character to be killed off.
 The episode featuring her death was first broadcast on 22 September 1955.
 The previous night, which happened to be the night that ITV, the UK's first commercial television channel was launched, she received fatal injuries while trying to rescue her horse, Midnight, from a fire.
 This was seen as a ploy to keep loyal viewers and listeners away from the new station.
 Her catchphrase was "one fried egg or two, Phil?"

-John "Jack" Archer (Denis Folwell), son of Dan, elder brother of Phil and Christine, first husband of Peggy, née Perkins, later Woolley, father of Jennifer, Lillian and Tony: died 1972 of liver failure.
+John "Jack" Archer (Denis Folwell), son of Dan, elder brother of Phil and Christine, first husband of Peggy, née Perkins, later Woolley, father of Jennifer, Lilian and Tony; died in 1972 of liver failure.
 Jack and Peggy managed (and later owned) the Bull, and Jack had suffered increasingly from alcoholism and excessive gambling.

 Phil Archer (Norman Painting) younger son of Dan and long-time patriarch of the Archer family and a leading resident of the village.
 Phil Archer died on 12 February 2010.

 Aunt Laura (Gwenda Wilson and Betty McDowall), New Zealander, widow of Dan's younger brother, Frank; she fulfilled a similar dramatic role to Lynda Snell who now lives in Aunt Laura's former home, Ambridge Hall.
-In 1985 Aunt Laura fell in a ditch and listeners were treated to her forlorn cries while owls hooted overhead.
+In 1985 Aunt Laura fell into a ditch and listeners were treated to her forlorn cries while owls hooted overhead.
 She was found alive and spent a week in hospital being treated for pneumonia but died of heart failure soon after being discharged on St Valentine's Day while her friend Freddy Danby read to her from Moby-Dick.

 Tom Forrest (George Hart and Bob Arnold) was Doris Archer's brother and a gamekeeper.
 He was a major character for many years and used to introduce the omnibus edition on Sunday mornings.
 In 1957 he was charged with manslaughter after shooting poacher Bob Larkin.
 He was cleared at trial.

 Mark Charles Timothy Hebden (Richard Derrington), first husband of Shula Archer.
 Died while driving home from work when he swerved to avoid hitting Caroline, whose horse had thrown her on being frightened by a speeding car, and crashed into a tree.
 He never knew that he was finally to become a father.